Florence Marryat: Career

 Marryat wrote her first novel, Love’s Conflict (1865), while her young children were suffering from scarlet fever, to distract herself from "sad thoughts".
 The novel met with modest success and was followed by Too Good for Him and Woman Against Woman in the same year.
-Other early works included Woman Against Woman (1866), The Confessions of Gerald Escourt (1867), Nelly Brooke (1868), Veronique (1868) and The Girls of Feversham (1869), mining the British public's taste for sensational fiction: "lurid stories of seduction, murder, insanity, extramarital sex, incest, and the exploits of the demi-monde".
+Other early works included The Confessions of Gerald Escourt (1867), Nelly Brooke (1868), Veronique (1868) and The Girls of Feversham (1869), mining the British public's taste for sensational fiction: "lurid stories of seduction, murder, insanity, extramarital sex, incest, and the exploits of the demi-monde".
 Marryat continued to write novels for 35 years.
 In 1872, she wrote a biography of her father, Life and Letters of Captain Marryat.
 From 1872 to 1876, in addition to writing for newspapers and magazines, she edited the monthly magazine London Society.

 By the mid-1870s Marryat was an internationally successful author and was living together with her future husband, Colonel Francis Lean of the Royal Marine Light Infantry.
 Church eventually sued for divorce in 1878, citing his wife's adultery as the grounds.
 From 1876 to 1877, she collaborated with George Grossmith, writing and performing a comic touring entertainment called Entre Nous ("Between you and me").
 This piece consisted of a series of piano sketches, alternating with scenes and costumed recitations, including a two-person "satirical musical sketch", really a short comic opera, by Grossmith called Cups and Saucers.
 Marryat and her husband divorced in 1879; later that year, she wed Colonel Lean, but they divorced only a year later, in 1880.

 At the age of 48, in 1881, Marryat returned to the stage, playing the role of Hephzibah Horton in a drama she wrote based on her novel Her World Against a Lie.
 The next year, she joined a D'Oyly Carte Opera Company touring company in Gilbert and Sullivan's Patience, playing the role of Lady Jane.
 In 1884 she played Queen Altemire in a revival of W. S. Gilbert's fairy comedy The Palace of Truth in London with Herbert Beerbohm Tree.
 In 1886, Marryat wrote a lighthearted book about her travels in the United States called Tom Tiddler's Ground.
 She later appeared in her own one-woman show, Love Letters, and appeared as a lecturer, dramatic reader and public entertainer.
 She continued performing until 1890, when she played Cassandra Doolittle in an operetta called The Dear Departed.